Antagonist

-An antagonist is a character in a story who is presented as the chief enemy of the protagonist.
+An antagonist is a character in a story who is presented as the main enemy or rival of the protagonist and is often depicted as a villain.

 Etymology

 The English word antagonist comes from the Greek ἀνταγωνιστής – antagonistēs, "opponent, competitor, villain, enemy, rival," which is derived from anti- ("against") and agonizesthai ("to contend for a prize").

 Types

 Heroes and villains

 The antagonist is commonly positioned against the protagonist and their world order.
 While narratives often portray the protagonist as a hero and the antagonist as a villain, like Harry Potter and Lord Voldemort in Harry Potter, the antagonist does not always appear as the villain.
 In some narratives, like Light Yagami and L in Death Note, the protagonist is a villain and the antagonist is an opposing hero.

 Antagonists are conventionally presented as making moral choices less savory than those of protagonists.
 This condition is often used by an author to create conflict within a story.
 This is merely a convention, however.
 An example in which this is reversed can be seen in the character Macduff from Macbeth, who is arguably morally correct in his desire to fight the tyrant Macbeth, the protagonist.

 Examples from television include J.R.
 Ewing (Larry Hagman) from Dallas and Alexis Colby (Joan Collins) from Dynasty.
 Both became breakout characters used as a device to increase their shows' ratings.